Keto Smores Bars

 Can you eat graham crackers on keto?

-Regular graham crackers are too high in carbs for a keto diet.
-I make my own crust using almond flour, butter, and graham cracker flavoring.
+Regular graham crackers are too high in carbs for keto.
+I make my own crust using almond flour, coconut flour, butter, and graham cracker flavoring.
+That flavoring is what makes the crust actually taste like a graham cracker instead of just a sweetened nut flour base.

-A traditional s'more (two graham crackers, chocolate, and marshmallow) has about 46 grams of carbs.
-These bars have just 3.8g net carbs per serving.
+A traditional s'more with two graham crackers, chocolate, and a marshmallow has about 46 grams of carbs.
+My version has just 3.8g net carbs per serving.
+I get the same campfire flavor with a fraction of the carbs.

 Similar Recipes